pingworks/pluginhook/README.md

 # pluginhook

+This fork switches off the pipeline filtering functionality.
+Instead it prints out stdout after each scriptrun.

 A simple plugin system for Bash programs that's better than just hook scripts.

 ## Plugins as a better way